 Many distracted drivers know the risks involved, but choose to ignore the warnings.
 Other distracted drivers feel the pressure to stay in touch with work, their families, and friends and some are simply unaware of the risks associated with distracted driving.
 However, like drunk driving, distracted driving is 100 percent preventable.

 If you’ve been injured due to the reckless and negligent actions of a driver who has chosen to text and drive, talk on a cell phone while driving, or any other distracted driving behavior, The Bendinelli Law Firm, P.C. is here to help you.
 It’s important that you speak with one of our Denver personal injury lawyers as soon as possible after your distracted driving crash in order to protect your rights.
-We can help you recover damages for your economic and non-economic loss.
+We can help you recover damages for your economic and non-economic loss suffered after the car accident.

 The distracted driving crash attorneys at The Bendinelli Law Firm have the understanding, knowledge and experience necessary for these difficult cases.
 We tell our clients- we want you to concentrate on the important things: recovering from your injuries and returning to your day-to-day life, while our attorneys take care of the complicated legal issues and deal with the insurance company.